stefanoslig/blog/_posts/class-guards-to-functional.md

 ### Do I need to migrate to the functional approach?

 Despite the fact that the Angular team shows a preference to the functional guards and resolvers, you can definitely use for the short and the long term class-based guards and resolvers if you prefer them.
-To do this, the Angular team has implemented some helper functions (`mapToCanActivate, mapToCanActivateChild, mapToCanDeactivate, mapToCanMatch, mapToResolve`, ).
+To do this, the Angular team has implemented some helper functions (`mapToCanActivate, mapToCanActivateChild, mapToCanDeactivate, mapToCanMatch, mapToResolve` ).
 As it is mentioned in the PR:

 > These functions will serve to aid in migrating off of the now deprecated class-based guards, but also provide an easy avenue to still defining guards as Injectable classes if that is desired.